davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 Furthermore, horizontal translation of a previously underthrust slab provides no melting mechanism for the early Neogene or Pleistocene volcanic centers of the region.
-We thus conclude that despite of our findings on the Crystal Knob xenolith suite not being able to discriminate between the stalled Monterey plate, or underplated Farallon nappe cases, the stalled Monterey plate case creates more problems than it solves.
+We thus conclude that, despite the inability the Crystal Knob xenolith suite to fully rule it out, an eastward-extending stalled Monterey plate is geologically and geodynamically untenable.

 In @fig:neogene_sections|c we show the partially subducted terminus of the Monterey plate bounded to the east by the San Gregorio-Hosgri fault, based on our above discussion of the @fig:reconstruction reconstruction.
-East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure), and its lower crustal oceanic crustal duplex lying tectonically above an underplated Farallon plate mantle nappes.
+East of the fault lies the Nacimiento Franciscan complex and its tectonic veneer of Salinia nappes (not differentiated on the figure), and its lower crustal oceanic crustal duplex lying tectonically above underplated Farallon-plate mantle nappes.
 The structural profile shown on @fig:neogene_sections|c between the San Andreas and San Gregorio-Hosgri faults was constructed at southern California latitudes in continuity with that of the southernmost Sierra